This is only a sampling of the illustrated editions of Black Beauty. I could have used twice as many.

 Like Toaspern, Lewis Jesse Bridgman (1857–1931) is so obscure that—wait for it—at time of ebook preparation he didn’t even have a wikipedia entry.
 He doesn’t seem to have been related to the marginally better-known George Bridgman.
 (George was born in Canada in 1865, while Lewis lived and died in Massachusetts.)

 Most illustrations are full-page grayscale plates; only the frontispiece (top of this page) is in color.
 There are also four line drawings, marking the beginning of each Part, and a smaller picture for the title page.
-For the ebook, I’ve shifted these drawings to the Table of Contents and main page respectively.
+For the ebook, I’ve shifted these drawings to the main page, especially the Table of Contents.

 The captions to the Bridgman plates include page numbers.
 I’ve retained these for completeness.
 Though they are not exactly the same as the pages in the edition used for the etext (Jarrold 19th), they are surprisingly close.